jeev20/jeev20.github.io/_posts/2024-05-17-DiagramAsCode.md

 </html>
 ```

-This html can then be served and the output will be served to the DOM like so.
+This html can then be served and the DOM of the webpage is updated like so.
 ```mermaid
 graph LR
       A --- B